PedroZappa/42_fractol/README.md

 * the image pointer into `d->img.img` by calling `mlx_new_image()`;
 * the image pixels into `d->img.pix` by calling `mlx_get_data_addr()`;

-> All these calls are properly protected by calls to cleanup functions in case a initialization error problem arises.
+> All these calls are properly protected by calls to cleanup functions in case a initialization error arises.

 After everything is properly allocated we proceed to initialize the **event handling** functionality.